Einstein's Genius Linked to Well-Connected Brain Hemispheres

 The debate over right brain-left brain lateralization has raged on for decades.
-A study released on October 4, 2013 found Albert Einstein's brilliance may be linked to the fact that his brain hemispheres were extremely well-connected.
-The ability to use right brain creativity and left brain logic simultaneously may have been what made Einstein a genius.
+A 2013 study found Albert Einstein's brilliance may be linked to the fact that his brain hemispheres were extremely well-connected.
+The ability to use right-brain creativity and left brain logic simultaneously may have been what made Einstein a genius.

 The new study, "The Corpus Callosum of Albert Einstein's Brain: Another Clue to His High Intelligence," was published in the journal Brain.
 The research was led by Dean Falk who is an evolutionary anthropologist at Florida State University.
 Falk and her colleagues found that Albert Einstein had more extensive connections between certain parts of his cerebral hemispheres compared to both younger and older control groups.

 The study was led by Weiwei Men of East China Normal University.
 Men has created a revolutionary technique allowing researchers to explore the “internal connectivity” of Einstein’s brain via the corpus callosum, for the first time.
 "This technique should be of interest to other researchers who study the brain's all-important internal connectivity," Falk said.